6 Ways Brands Deliver Great Customer Experiences

 What can we learn from the UK’s leading CX brands?

-A Nunwood study, surveying over 7,500 consumers and evaluating 263 UK brands, has revealed that the top 10 UK brands delivering exceptional CX have yet again increased their lead in 2014.
+A Nunwood study, surveying over 7,500 consumers and evaluating 263 UK brands, has revealed that the top 10 UK brands delivering exceptional CX have yet again increased their lead.
 The study revealed how the top 10 performing brands for customer service, on average achieved 10 times greater share price growth in the past year than the industry average.

 The top performing brand in the UK was online-only consumer banking provider First Direct, which has built a great reputation in recent years for delivering fantastic customer service.
 According to the study, “customers praised their personable service, staff knowledge and ability to answer the phone quickly without the need to navigate a telephony routing system.”

 Lush, a handmade cosmetics brand, came in fourth position.
 With an impressive, highly sensory in-store experience, visible corporate ethics, and helpful staff, the brand is a great example of well architected in-store CX.